HenriMalahieude/HenriMalahieude.github.io/README.md

 - [x] Complete desktop version of the website
 - [ ] Complete mobile version of the website
 - [ ] Make pull request & merge with main branch of original repository
-- [ ] Launch site into production mode